-Ethereum is a platform intended to allow users to easily write decentralized applications (Đapps) that use blockchain technology1.
-A decentralized application is a distributed application like any others (hence composed of multiple parts), but with the distinguishing property that each part is individually able to do its job without depending on the other parts.
+Ethereum is a platform intended to allow users to easily write decentralized applications (Đapps) that use blockchain technology.
+A decentralized application is a distributed application like any others (hence composed of multiple parts possibly remote to one another), with the distinguishing trait that each part is individually able to do its job without depending on the other parts.
 Rather than serving as a front-end for selling or providing a specific service, a Đapp is a tool for people and organizations at different sides of an interaction to come together without any centralized intermediary (which occur in classic client-server solutions).
-Intermediation functions, such as filtering and identity management2 are either handled directly by Ethereum or left open for anyone to provide, using tools like internal token systems and reputation systems3, to ensure that users are offered high-quality (e.g., responsive, trustworthy, available) services.
+Intermediation functions, such as filtering and identity management are either handled directly by Ethereum or left open for anyone to provide, using tools like internal token systems and reputation systems, to ensure that users are offered high-quality (e.g., responsive, trustworthy, available) services.